 Bacom or Vacon is one of the deadliest martial arts in the world.
 This Peruvian martial art was developed in the streets of Lima for the development of the Peruvian Military.

 Power is the key that helps the fighter emphasize over the opponents, and to ruin their balance.
-The element of surprise which makes Bacom one of the deadliest martial arts in the world is the deceptive attacks and use of hidden, secretive weapons in battle.
+The element of surprise that makes Bacom one of the deadliest martial arts in the world is the deceptive attacks and use of hidden, secretive weapons in battle.

 The vicious nature of this discipline is what makes it different from the other martial arts.
 However, this combat style is intended to inflict as much suffering on the opponent as possible to become too much for the opponent to endure.